 - We care for all students who are starting out and have not done any art before

 - We have a series of Level 0 (CQFW3)courses in drawing, painting and sculpture.
-What about Junk Art for those of you who like to recycle?

 You have 5 years in which to cover the required amount of study which is 120 credits (CQFW4).
 The certificate is awarded with a pass or a fail and you will need to take 70 Key modules to give you an all round art education.
 These Key modules can act as a launch to find your preferred painting and drawing medium.
 The optional modules allow you to study an area in greater depth.